Resources on the LGBT population include national survey reports, agency and federal initiatives, and related behavioral health resources.

 - Top Health Issues for LGBT Populations Information & Resource Kit – 2012 - Equips prevention professionals, healthcare providers, and educators with information on current health issues among lesbian, gay, bisexual, and transgender (LGBT) populations.
 Includes an overview of terms related to gender identity and sexual expression.

 Federal Initiatives and Resources

-- The Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding from the Institute of Medicine – 2011 - To help assess the state of the science, the National Institutes of Health (NIH) asked the Institute of Medicine (IOM) to evaluate current knowledge of the health status of lesbian, gay, bisexual, and transgender populations; to identify research gaps and opportunities; and to outline a research agenda to help NIH focus its research in this area.
+- The National Academies of Sciences, Engineering, and Medicine (the National Academies) - To help assess the state of the science, the National Institutes of Health (NIH) asked the Institute of Medicine (IOM) to evaluate current knowledge of the health status of lesbian, gay, bisexual, and transgender populations; to identify research gaps and opportunities; and to outline a research agenda to help NIH focus its research in this area.

 - Healthy People 2020-Lesbian, Gay, Bisexual, & Transgender Health - Provides a comprehensive set of 10-year, national goals and objectives for improving the health of LGBT populations.

 - HHS LGBT Issues Coordinating Committee 2013 Report - The document summarizes specific actions that the Department of Health and Human Services (HHS) has taken through June 2013, at the direction of President Obama and former Secretary Kathleen Sebelius, to promote equal treatment of LGBT Americans, provide enhanced resources for LGBT health issues, and develop better information regarding LGBT health needs.

 - Stop Bullying – This federal website contains a specific section for LGBT youth.